8balloon/eigenstate/README.md

 On route change, it scrolls to the route's corresponding element on the page.

 The purpose of this example is to demonstrate the Eigenstate API and give an idea as to how you can incorporate Eigenstate into a larger architecture.
 It is not well-factored in itself.

+## How it works

+Eigenstate state is always immutable.
+This empowers you to use React's ```shouldComponentUpdate``` to speed up your application.

+Eigenstate also batches synchronous-sequential updates, so invoking several pure methods in succession (like ```state.firstPureMethod(); state.secondPureMethod()```) will only trigger a single re-render of your application view.

 ## Relevant concepts